Some people feel very pressured by Facebook, did you know?

 One way to take back control of your internet from FB is ignore the very large and prominent ‘Log In Using Facebook‘ button that is often the oh so easiest thing to see on the screen when entering another site.
 It may be easier but it means Facebook has access to your data while you browse within a site, not necessarily a good thing – right?

-- Make the effort, value your privacy.
-Log in to sites using a password – you can keep it in a post-it note by the machine – hackers don’t look over your shoulder after all!
+- Log in to sites using a password – you can keep it in a post-it note in your home somewhere – hackers don’t look over your shoulder after all!

-- Enjoy Facebook and meeting friends just remember they are not a free service they are a business.
+- Enjoy Facebook and meeting friends just remember Facebook are not a free service they are a business with shareholders.